binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ## 2. SSM Identify Risks {#cloud-identify-risks}

-Some of the thinking around the process we went through at the [top level](#identify-risks) may be helpful.
+Some of the thinking around the process we went through at the top level in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers)] may be helpful.
 The biggest risk when it comes to the cloud is loss of visibility and control.
 It is similar to the network chapter, but without the control you have over it.

 ### Questions to Ask Your CSP {#cloud-identify-risks-questions-to-ask-your-csp}